- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 - Designed the core UX architecture across dashboard, applications, job packets, resume tailoring, ghost-job checks, LUMO, and interview prep

-- Designed AI workflows around user control, confirmation, context visibility, and risk gates
+- Designed AI workflows around user control, confirmation-first actions, and risk gates

-- Built frontend flows and integrated with Supabase-backed product logic and Edge Functions
+- Built front-end flows and integrated them with Supabase-backed product logic and Edge Functions

 - Shaped the brand and interface direction around calm, practical, emotionally aware execution

-- Used rapid AI-assisted development to prototype, validate, and iterate across a broad product surface
+- Used LLM-assisted development to prototype, validate, and iterate across a broad product surface

-Key Workflow 1: Job Packet As The Role-Centered Organizing Object
+Key Workflow 1: Job Packet as the role-centered workspace

-The Job Packet workflow is the clearest expression of the product thesis.
+The Job Packet is the clearest expression of the product thesis.

 - Parse the job